cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 Once that change happens on the server, the clients will start getting the correct variant of the resource based on their `version` key.

+Note that in order to avoid causing matching ambiguity, the server must handle this kind of change by sending the deletion of the original resource variant and the creation of the replacement resource variants in a single xDS response.
+This will allow the client to atomically apply the change to its database.
+For any given subscriber, the client should present the change as if there was only one variant of the resource and that variant had just been updated.

 #### Matching Ambiguity